Exploring Access to Mental Health Care (MHC) for Linguistically and Culturally Diverse (LACD) Patients

-The rising prevalence of mental illness is a growing concern for European societies and access to mental health care one of the top public health priorities.
-In addition, as more and more people migrate and settle or take refuge in countries (including Scotland) with a dominant language other than their own, the need for interpreting/cultural mediation in mental health care settings is also on the increase.
+The rising prevalence of mental illness is a growing concern for European societies and access to mental health care is one of the top public health priorities.
+In addition, as more and more people migrate and settle or take refuge in countries (including Scotland) with a dominant language other than their own, the need for interpreting and/or cultural mediation in MHC settings is also on the increase.

-This programme will bring together mental health practitioners, interpreters, health care administrators, policy makers and academics to discuss the most salient issues in the provision of mental health care to linguistically diverse patients with the goal of understanding systemic difficulties and enhancing provision.
+The programme’s main aim was to bring together mental health practitioners, interpreters, health care administrators, policy makers and researchers in order to explore the most salient issues in the provision of mental health care to linguistically and culturally diverse patients, and the evidence base around cross-cultural communication in MHC settings, with the ultimate goal of enhancing the delivery of mental health care to Scottish residents who use a range of spoken and sign languages.

 Programme Team